bofh69/spoolman2slicer/README.md

 instead of the default, which is the id number of the spool.

 You should also have a `default.<suffix>.template` file (or two with OrcaSlicer, one for the .info file as well).
-It will be used if there is no material specific template file.
-I've just copied the PLA templates.
+It/they will be used if there is no material specific template file.
+The default file is just a copy of the default PLA template.

-The templates are quite advanced.
+The template's format supports advanced features.
 Follow the link above to jinja2 to read its documentation.

 The [Jinja Playground](https://github.com/bofh69/jinja-playground) program can help when editing the templates, by providing instant feedback.